 - Disable - turn it off

 - Warn - do not block any visitors but generate events to indicate who would be blocked

 - Enabled - block visitors that match your configured rules

-Peakhour provides three best of breed rulesets for use with your website.
-Configure none, one or all of them for maximum protection.
+Peakhour provides two best of breed rulesets for use with your website.